Skip to main content

 You still report foreign royalties because you are taxed on worldwide income.
 Why it matters: reporting income and claiming relief are separate steps, so you first report royalties on Schedule C or Schedule E, then evaluate Form 1116 for foreign tax credit treatment.
 What to do next: keep payer statements, withholding support, foreign tax receipts, and deposit reconciliations, and get professional help early if the same royalties are taxed in multiple countries.

 Use FEIE for qualifying foreign earned income, and use the foreign tax credit path for foreign taxes on income you did not exclude.
-Why it matters: this is a lane choice, because FEIE can reduce regular income tax but does not reduce self-employment tax, and you cannot claim a foreign tax credit on excluded income.
-What to do next: map each royalty stream to one lane before filing and escalate if your facts are mixed.
+Why it matters: these are separate elections with different mechanics — FEIE can reduce regular income tax but does not reduce self-employment tax, and you cannot claim a foreign tax credit on excluded income.
+What to do next: map each royalty stream to the right election before filing and escalate if your facts are mixed.

 It depends on your facts and reporting path, with Schedule C for self-employed business activity and Schedule E as the standard royalty route.
 Why it matters: your classification controls how the royalty activity is treated, so your records need to match that treatment.
 What to do next: keep invoices, payment proof, and a short allocation note when a cost is shared across uses, and escalate if your classification is unclear.